 that humans don’t control their thoughts and actions.

-Beyond what we’ve already mentioned, there are some other neuroscience discoveries that help explain the challenges we face bridging business and IT.
-Foremost among these is that humans remember things in stories.
-Unfortunately, these stories are not precise accounts.
+In the last 20 years neuroscience has discovered some things that help explain our challenges bridging business and IT.
+Foremost among these is that humans build mental models for everything.
+We literally can’t think without a model.
+We remember these models as stories.
+Unfortunately, these stories aren’t precise.
 They’re high-level summaries that are riddled with errors.

-Armed with what IT believes to be the complete requirement, they code to that specification—only to be stunned upon delivery by the client’s criticism of a system that doesn’t do all that needs to be done.
-Arguments and accusations ensue with each side deriding the other as incompetents who have no idea what they’re doing.
+Armed with what IT believes to be the complete requirement, they code to that specification—only to be stunned later by the SME’s criticism of a system that doesn’t do what needs to be done.
+Arguments and accusations ensue.
+Each side derides the other as incompetents.
+The delays and cost overruns pile up.
 If any of this sounds familiar, we have your solution.

 The details of the process the SME unconsciously omitted were not permanently lost—just temporarily misplaced.
-The SME still has the details buried deep in their memory.
-They just need help excavating those memories.
-We have the toolkit to recover that information, and if you’d like a copy, it’s yours for free.
+The SME still has the details buried in their head.
+They just need help excavating that information.
+We have an easy way to do that.

 Apollo had millions of parts that had to work perfectly.

 NASA knew the moon shot was too big for any person or team to get their heads around.
 So they figured out exactly what they had to do to get to the moon and back safely.
 They broke each objective down into interim steps that had to be successfully completed before proceeding.
 They turned the entire project into a checklist to be sure they executed each step correctly.
 Then at every step along the way they checked those lists to make sure they’d done everything right.

 They didn’t trust their memory.
 They didn’t trust their communications.
 They didn’t trust their assumptions.
 Some of the smartest people on the planet didn’t trust themselves—because they knew they couldn’t and the costs of failure was too high.